 Yellow curry paste (nam prik gaeng karee) has a mild, somewhat sweet taste with a little bit of spice.
 In addition to the turmeric, curry powder is pounded together with coriander seeds, cumin, lemongrass, galangal, garlic, and dried red chilies.
 Thai yellow curry chicken is a common dish, and the paste is often combined with coconut milk and used in fish stews.

 Other Types of Thai Curry

-- Sour curry paste is made of just five ingredients, earning this the easiest curry to make.
+Sour curry paste is made of just five ingredients, earning this the easiest curry to make.
 It has a looser consistency than the other curries and is usually prepared with fish or pork.
-It is tamarind, sour pineapple, or other sour fruit that gives this curry its sour flavor.
+It is the tamarind, sour pineapple, or other sour fruit that give this curry its distinct sour flavor.